blawson69/Versus/README.md

 An optional modifier for [points](#points) games.
 If you want the winner to have to win by 2 points, for instance, set the margin to 2.
 Default is 1.

 ## Buy In
-When Betting Pool is turned on during contest setup, you may set the buy in amount (in GP).
+When Betting Pool is turned on, you may set the Buy In amount (in GP).
 This is the amount that every character pays into the pool when they bet on a contestant.
 Characters can only buy in once, and only for the amount set.
-Default is 100.

 ## Commands
 `!versus config`
-Shows the configuration menu where you can set options for display.
+Shows the configuration menu where you can set the default for many of the game parameters.
+These settings cannot be changed while a game is in progress.
 1. You may either use the character's avatar and name or the image & name from the character's token.
 This is an all or nothing setting.
 2. You may choose whether or not to reveal the roll results for each round.
 If you do reveal them, the die roll results will appear when the mouse is hovered over each contestant's round results.
 If you choose not to display them, only the winner of the round (in the case of opposing contests) or a success/failure message will be shown.
+3. You can set the default Round Limit for Opposing games, the default Points Cap for Points-based games, and the default Buy In amount for when betting is turned on.
+4. You may choose to have betting turned on or off by default for new contests.

 `!versus setup --c1|<token1_ID> --c2|<token2_ID> --title|<contest_title>`
 This command begins the setup of a contest.
 You provide the token ID for contestant #1 and contestant #2 along with the title you wish to use for the contest.
 This dialog is whispered to the GM, providing links for setting the attribute/skill you wish to use for each contestant, the contest type, number of rounds, the threshold, and the modifier (for tandem contests).
 Betting options can also be provided.
 When all necessary information is collected, a button will appear to take you to the next step.